Understanding why people underestimate software complexity

 Requirements creep over time

 There's a lack of understanding of the domain at beginning.
-Everybody involved in such a software development project build up domain knowledge over time.
+Everybody involved in such a software development project builds up domain knowledge over time.
 I don't know which car I want until I bought it.
-Until software is out in production nobody can say if it fulfills the user's need.
+Until software is out in production nobody can be certain if it fulfills the user's need.

 Let's think of some requirements that could creep into this system over time.